jamie2210/CI_MS3_RR/README.md

 ### __Typography__

-To continue the urban theme I chose a graphiti style font called 'PhillySans' and for main written text and a strong and easy-to-read sans serif font from the Google Fonts Library called 'Merriweather Sans'.
+To continue the urban theme, I chose a graffiti style font called 'PhillySans' and for main written text and a strong and easy-to-read sans serif font from the Google Fonts Library called 'Merriweather Sans'.

 ![PhillySans](documentation/images/phillysans.png)